Federico0307/AI-s_Project/README.md

 Key aspects of the problem include:

-Data Collection: Use of a comprehensive data set where various car attributes such as make, model, year of production, mileage and condition are present.
+* **Data Collection**: Use of a comprehensive data set where various car attributes such as make, model, year of production, mileage and condition are present.

-Data Preprocessing: Cleaning and preprocessing the data to manage missing values, outliers, and ensure the dataset's consistency·
+* **Data Preprocessing**: Cleaning and preprocessing the data to manage missing values, outliers, and ensure the dataset's consistency·

-Feature Selection: Identifying the most significant features that influence car prices to enhance the model's accuracy and efficiency·
+* **Feature Selection**: Identifying the most significant features that influence car prices to enhance the model's accuracy and efficiency·

-Model Development: Trying with various machine learning algorithms (linear regression and random forest) to determine the most effective model for price prediction.
+* **Model Development**: Trying with various machine learning algorithms (linear regression and random forest) to determine the most effective model for price prediction.

-Model Evaluation: Utilizing metric such as R-squared (R²) to assess the predictive model's performance·.
+* **Model Evaluation**: Utilizing metric such as R-squared (R²) to assess the predictive model's performance·.